MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/learn-hub.md

 ## Banner

-The banner at the top showcases latest announcements, trending posts, or information about upcoming Microsoft events.
+The banner at the top showcases latest announcements, trending posts, and information about upcoming Microsoft events.

 > [!div class="mx-imgBorder"]
 > ![Banner for the learning hub.](media/learn/learn-banner.png "Banner for learning hub")

 ## Overview

 The **Overview** tab lists featured items such as training module, learning paths, posts from the community, help articles, and YouTube channels.

 > [!div class="mx-imgBorder"]
 > ![Overview tab.](media/learn/overview-tab.png "Overview tab")